tpai/docker-l1jtw-server/README.md

 **Create MYSQL DB**

 I'm using mysql:5.6 for habit, so you can try other db images.
-Map 3306 container port to host public port 3306, be sure to keep it default, because the server side is set default db port to 3306.
-Don't forget to set root password.
+Map container port 3306 to host public port 3306, be sure to keep it the same, because the server side is set its db port to 3306.
+Then don't forget to set root password.

 ```
 # Port Map